Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ### Add a custom Dev Portal domain

-To add a custom URL to Dev Portal, open {% konnect_icon dev-portal %} **Dev Portal**, then click **Settings**, then follow these steps:
+To add a custom URL to Dev Portal, open {% konnect_icon dev-portal %} **Dev Portal**, click **Settings**, then follow these steps:

 1. Open the **Portal URL** tab.

 2. Enter the full domain, including any applicable subdomain.

    Don't include a path.
-It's not necessary to include the URL protocol, for example, `https://` into the **Custom Portal URL** field.
+It's not necessary to include the URL protocol (for example, `https://`) in the **Custom Portal URL** field.

-3. Test to see if the custom URL is accessible.
+3. Test your custom URL.
 You'll see the custom URL listed in the Dev Portal under the default Dev Portal URL.
 An SSL certificate will be generated automatically.

    {:.note}
    > **Note:** DNS propagation can take a few hours.
 If after a few hours you can't access the Dev Portal from the custom URL, contact your domain registrar.